M66B/FairEmail/docs/FAQ-de-rAT.md

 Requested features should:

-* für die meisten Menschen nützlich sein
+* be useful to most people
-* die Nutzung von FairEmail nicht verkomplizieren
+* not complicate the usage of FairEmail
-* in die Philosophie von FairEmail passen (privat- und sicherheitsorientiert)
+* fit within the philosophy of FairEmail (privacy oriented, security minded)
-* den gängigen Standards entsprechen (IMAP, SMTP, etc)
+* comply with common standards (IMAP, SMTP, etc)

 Features not fulfilling these requirements will likely be rejected.
 This is also to keep maintenance and support in the long run feasible.